AusterweilLab/jarjar/docs/python-workflows.md

 # Python API Workflows

-Jarjar is great for letting you know when come snippet of code has finished executing, but configuring things properly can be a little bit of a hassle.
+Jarjar is great for letting you know when a snippet of code has finished executing, but configuring things properly can be a little bit of a hassle.

 A common workflow involves writing your code and then throwing a jarjar call